 We finished our night, back in Manger Square (next to the Church of Nativity) for dinner and beers.
 And in perfect Christmas Eve tradition we listened - and of course I sang along - to live carols being sung in the square.

-I decided that I did not really believe in God.
+When I was about 16 I decided that I did not really believe in God.
 But I have always remained a believer in spirituality and faith.
 I will always enjoy my memories of going to church with my family.
 Especially watching my parents sing in every choir imaginable that my church had to offer.
 And when that was not enough creating their own.
 I completely understand the benefits religion give others.
 And I still appreciate the aspect of friendship, community, and love that the church has provided me.
 Not to mention the amazing experiences I have had volunteering with various religious organizations.

+Witnessing how these significantly religious landmarks affected those who visited them, made the experience that much more meaningful.
 It felt really nice to be in the presence of faith again.
 There could have been no better way to spend a Christmas abroad.

 No comments: